aquasecurity/trivy-operator/docs/getting-started/quick-start.md

 ## Before you Begin

-You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+You need to have a Kubernetes cluster with the [kubectl] command-line tool installed and configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by installing [minikube], [kind] or [microk8s], or you can use the following [Kubernetes playground].

 You also need the Trivy-Operator to be installed in the `trivy-system` namespace, e.g. with